-Martha Schwendener is an art critic for The New York Times, a visiting professor at New York University, a critic in photography at the Yale University School of Art, and a Ph.D.
-Candidate in Art History at the Graduate Center, City University of New York.
-Her criticism has been published in Artforum, Bookforum, Afterimage, October, Art in America, The New Yorker, The Village Voice, The Brooklyn Rail, Art Papers, Artforum.com, New Art Examiner, CAA.reviews, Time Out New York, Flash Art, Paper Monument, and other publications.
-She has taught at Hunter College, the School of Visual Arts, Fashion Institute of Technology (SUNY), the University of Texas at Austin, Rhode Island School of Design, and the Pratt Institute.
+Martha Schwendener, Ph.D., is an art critic for The New York Times and a visiting professor at New York University.
+Her criticism and essays have been published in Artforum, Afterimage, Bookforum, October, Art in America, The New Yorker, The Village Voice, The Brooklyn Rail, Art Papers, New Art Examiner, Paper Monument, and other publications.
+She is working on a manuscript that examines Flusser's philosophy in relation to art.

 Articles of Martha Schwendener

 Flusser and French Theory